patrickporto/avqol/README.md

 AV/ Quality Of Life provides a number of features beyond the built-in Foundry options:

-* Force the player setting your devices before connect on A/V (Libwrapper is necessary).
+* Force the player setting your devices before connect on A/V.
 * Custom virtual background.
 * Camera device preview.
 * Microphone device test.